White wine: In literature

-A number of authors, poets, and philosophers have celebrated wine in general but the quotes are become much more rare when it comes to include colour.
+A number of authors, poets, and philosophers have celebrated wine in general but the quotes are become much more rare when it comes to include color.
 Authors in all eras have spoken using white wine to illustrate their point.
-Serious or tinged with humour white wine is present in all kinds of works, novels, poetry, and philosophy itself.
+Serious or tinged with humor white wine is present in all kinds of works, novels, poetry, and philosophy itself.
 The white wine commonly cited in literature is French champagne.

 François Rabelais, an angevin bon vivant, repeatedly celebrated the white wine of Anjou that he liked and it was appreciated by his literary heroes.